MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# Testing accessibility using Lighthouse
+# Test accessibility using Lighthouse

 You can use Lighthouse from within DevTools to audit the accessibility of a page and generate a report.
 You can use the Lighthouse tool to determine:

 *   Whether a page is properly marked up for screen readers.
 *   Whether the text elements on a page have sufficient contrast ratios using the Color Picker.
-For more information, navigate to [Testing text-color contrast using the Color Picker](color-picker.md).
+For more information, navigate to [Test text-color contrast using the Color Picker](color-picker.md).

 > [!NOTE]
 > The **Lighthouse** tool provides links to content hosted on third-party websites.
 Microsoft is not responsible for and has no control over the content of these sites and any data that may be collected.